runrig-coop/hedgerows/index.md

 unopposed, but were actively resisted over many generations.
 Among the earliest of these were the Levellers, who first earned that name during the Midland Revolt of 1607 by "levelling" hedgerows in protest.
-Though some were drawn and quartered for their conscience, their example inspired the True Levellers, and the Diggers of the English Revolution over 40 years later.
+Though some were drawn and quartered for their convictions, their example inspired the True Levellers, or Diggers, of the English Revolution some 40 years later.
 The anonymous bard I quoted above, whoever they were, surely knew something of this resistance, and perhaps they even participated in it.
 Therefore, it's not hard to hear both a warning and a call-to-arms in their final stanza: